Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Tactical Behaviors for Autonomous Maneuver (TBAM) ARL-W911NF-22-2-0231.
+This work was supported by the Tactical Behaviors for Autonomous Maneuver (TBAM) ARL-W911NF-22-2-0231 and W911NF-25-2-0042.
 Part of this work was conducted during an internship by the first author at the U.S. Army Combat Capabilities Development Command Army Research Laboratory in Adelphi, MD during the summer of 2024.